3 Alleged Members Of Hate Group 'The Base' Arrested In Georgia

 The FBI successfully placed an undercover federal agent within The Base's membership in Georgia, police say.

 The agent interviewed online with Lane last July to gain access to the members-only chat room, the affidavit states.
-The next month, the agent was invited to meet in person with Lane and Kaderli.
-They searched him to make sure he was not carrying any recording devices, and then asked him to follow them to a 105-acre lot owned by Lane and his father.
+The next month, the agent was invited to meet with Lane and Kaderli.
+They searched him to make sure he was not carrying any recording devices and then asked him to follow them to a 105-acre lot owned by Lane and his father.

 There, the agent was welcomed as a member.
 The affidavit alleges that Lane gave him "a black Balaklava hood and a Velcro Base logo patch to welcome [him] as a new member of The Base."